vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 * The value of `keytext`  has to be updated with the contents of `registory0.key` (including `-----BEGIN PRIVATE KEY-----` and ending with `-----END PRIVATE KEY-----`).
 * If the above process was not used to generate the self-signed certificates and key files, the contents can be replaced with the user-provided certificate and key file.

-Once the above file has been successfully created, run the following command to encode (BASE64) it and copy its contents.
+Once the above file has been successfully created, please run the following command to encode (BASE64) it and copy its contents.

 ```bash
 ## IMPORTANT to BASE64 encode this file